KrijnvanderBurg/krijnvanrooijen.nl/_posts/2025-02-18-stop-building-your-dataplatform-in-a-single-storage-account.md

 ---
 title: "Rethinking Data Platforms: The Limits of Single Storage Architecture"
-date: 2025-02-13
+date: 2025-02-18
-excerpt: "Relying on one storage account may seem simple, but it increases risk and cost.
-Learn how a multi-layered approach improves efficiency and security."
+excerpt: "Data platforms built on a single storage account raise risk and cost.
+Learn how a multi-layered approach boosts efficiency and security."
 tags:
 - Data Platform
 - Architecture